ncagliuso/MBTA-Denial-Project/README.md

 | Buyer                        | Buyer assigned to that PO                 |
 | Line_Count                   | Line of PO; always 1 in this case         |

+* NOTE: Multiple denials on one requisition are counted individually rather than simply as one denial; as theoretically the Buyer made multiple, separate mistakes warranting multiple denials despite it being on one requisition

 #### `REQ_TO_PO_SPILT_PO_SIDE_DanZ.xlsx`

 This excel file should contain the following fields: